chimay/wheel/README.md

 Wheel let you organize your files by creating as many file groups as you need, add the files you want to it and quickly navigate between :

-- Files of the same group
+- files of the same group
-- File groups
+- file groups

 Note that :

-- A location contains a name, a filename, as well as a line & column number
+- a location contains a name, a filename, as well as a line & column number
-- A file group, in fact a location group, is called a circle
+- a file group, in fact a location group, is called a circle
-- A set of file groups, or a category, is called a torus (a circle of circles)
+- a set of file groups, or a category, is called a torus (a circle of circles)
-- The list of toruses is called the wheel
+- the list of toruses is called the wheel

 ### Why do you need three levels of grouping ?